(888) 340-0089

 How to Choose the Right Structure

 Your nonprofit structure should match your mission, funding plans, and long-term goals.
+Choosing carefully now makes formation smoother and helps you avoid unnecessary changes later.

 Here are a few questions to consider: